What is an Accelerated Possession Claim?

 An accelerated possession claim is an application for the landlord to regain possession of the residential property under section 21 notice.
 The process used to do this through the county court is known as the accelerated possession claim.

-Accelerated Possession claim can only be used for assured shorthold tenancies agreement.
-The accelerated possession procedure is used when the tenancy is a periodic tenancy.
+Accelerated Possession claim can only be used for an assured shorthold tenancy agreement.
+The accelerated possession procedure is used when the tenancy is periodic.

-When the section 21 notice expires, then, of course, the fixed term tenancy would too have expired.
+When the section 21 notice expires, the fixed-term tenancy will also have expired.

-It is crucial to ensure the notice period on the section 21 Notice is the correct notice period.
-For the claim to fail, the common reason is the incorrect notice period given on the section 21 notice.
+It is crucial to ensure the notice period on the Section 21 Notice is the correct one.
+The incorrect notice period is a common reason for the claim to fail.

 It is also worth noting.
 The section 21 notice for England and Wales for England are NOT the same.
 For England, you must use the section 21 notice Form 6A.